xpack/web-doxygen/website/docs/manual/pages/commands.md

 ## \:: {#cmddcolon}

-<p>This command writes a double colon (<span class="doxyComputerOutput">::</span>) to the output.
-This character sequence has to be escaped in some cases, because it is used to reference to documented entities.</p>
+This command writes a double colon (<span class="doxyComputerOutput">::</span>) to the output.
+This character sequence has to be escaped in some cases, because it is used to reference to documented entities.

 <hr/>